 - Add garlic paste and ginger paste and cook for 2-3 minutes

-- Add chilli powder, salt, turmeric, chilli powder and coriander powder and cook the spices for 4-5 minutes
+- Add chili powder, salt, turmeric, chili powder, and coriander powder, and cook the spices for 4-5 minutes

 - Add 50 ml of water and cook for 1-2 minutes